Road–rail vehicle: Shunting

-Road–rail vehicles also serve as motive power for shunting (switching), the process of sorting items of rolling stock into complete trains, or the reverse.
+Road–rail vehicles also serve as motive power for shunting (switching), the process of sorting items of rolling stock into complete trains or the reverse.

 In Belgium, the company UCA produces the UCA-TRAC, road–rail vehicles based on the chassis of a JCB Load-All (UCA-TRAC B) and JCB Fastrac (UCA-TRAC F).
 The UCA-TRAC provides traction through its rubber wheels and is designed to act as a rail car mover.

 In Australia, similar vehicles are built by Aries Rail using Volvo loaders and AUSA telehandlers.
-These vehicles are able to be used for other purposes such as shovelling or forklifting whilst not operating on-rail.
+The vehicles can be used for other purposes such as shovelling or forklifting when they do not operate on-rail.

 Such vehicles often have cabin-mounted controls for the railway air brake system so that the driver can apply and release the train brakes during shunting manoeuvres.
-In order to charge the train brake air hose, an air compressor needs to be fitted to the road–rail vehicle.
+To charge the train brake air hose, an air compressor needs to be fitted to the road-rail vehicle.

 Unimog road-railer

 The Unimog road-railer is used for maintenance and shunting tasks.
-It can pull up to 1000 t and operate a snow cutter.
-Unimog can drive on standard gauge as well as various international broad gauges with its own wheels.
+It can pull up to 1000t and operate a snow cutter.
+Unimog can drive on standard gauge, as well as various international broad gauges, with its own wheels.
 The mechanical engine power of the Unimog is 160 kW and it achieves a speed of 90 km/h on roads and 50 km/h on rails.
-It needs a leveled area of 5 m length for a rail/road changeover.
+It needs a leveled area 5 m long for a rail/road changeover.

 Maintenance

 Rolling stock maintenance

 Self-propelled maintenance vehicles for maintenance of the track and for shunting wagons are much more convenient to use if they can transfer to the road to reposition or otherwise get out of the way.
-Because relatively light loads are involved, the problems plaguing the Road Transferable Locomotive are avoided.
+Because relatively light loads are involved, the problems plaguing the road-transferable locomotive are avoided.

 An example would be a forklift truck fitted with railway wheels and a coupling with which to shunt a wagon or two.

-In Belgium, the company UCA bvba has been constructing road–rail vehicles since 1981.
+In Belgium, the company UCA bvba has been constructing road-rail vehicles since 1981.
 UCA started with converting WF-trac and MB-trac for rail traction uses.
-They built rail car movers, shunting locotractors and other road–rail vehicles.
+It built rail car movers, shunting locotractors, and other road–rail vehicles.
 Best known is the UCA-TRAC, based on the chassis of a JCB Load-All (UCA-TRAC B) and Fastrac (UCA-TRAC F).
 The UCA-TRAC provides traction through its rubber wheels.